Scalable Bayesian inference for high-dimensional mixed-type multivariate spatial data: Data analysis

 \subsection{Real data analysis}

 Wildfires present significant risks to ecosystems, human life, and infrastructure, with far-reaching social and economic consequences.
-They are also a substantial source of carbon dioxide, playing a notable role in intensifying the global greenhouse effect.
+They are also a substantial source of carbon dioxide, contributing to the intensification of the global greenhouse effect.
 In the United States, the area affected by wildfires has increased nearly fourfold over the past 40 years \citep{iglesias2022us}, resulting in a sharp rise in federal spending on fire control efforts.
 These trends underscore the need for flexible statistical methods to accurately predict extreme wildfire events across space, an essential component of fire management that informs resource allocation, risk mitigation, and recovery planning.

-We analyze point-referenced wildfire data comprising aggregated monthly counts of wildfire occurrences and corresponding burnt areas within each cell of a regular grid spanning the mainland United States.
+We analyze gridded wildfire data comprising aggregated monthly counts of wildfire occurrences ($\mathrm{CNT}$), and corresponding burnt areas ($\mathrm{BA}$), within each cell of a regular grid spanning the mainland United States.
 The dataset, provided for the Extreme Value Analysis (EVA) 2021 data challenge \citep{Optitz23}, includes monthly observations from 3,503 grid cells over the mainland United States at a spatial resolution of $0.5^\circ \times 0.5^\circ$.
-It covers a 23-year period (1993–2015) with data recorded for seven months each year (March through September).
+It covers a 23-year period (1993–2015) and records data for seven months each year (March through September).
 Despite the discrete nature of wildfire counts (CNTs), much of the existing literature has relied on transformation-based methods to facilitate joint modeling using a bivariate GP.
 For instance, \cite{cisneros2023combined} modeled $\log(1 + \textrm{CNT}(\bm{s}))$ combining random forest with bivariate GP.
 While several alternative approaches, such as multi-stage models, have been developed to accommodate zero inflation \citep{zhang2023joint}, we do not aim to compare our model against those.
-Nonetheless, we acknowledge that more tailored models may improve both fitting and prediction for this dataset.
-Our primary inferential goal is to evaluate the performance of our proposed multivariate process model in comparison to two conventional modeling approaches outlined as follows,
+Nonetheless, we acknowledge that more tailored models may improve both fitting and predictive performance on this dataset.
+Our primary inferential goal is to evaluate the performance of our proposed multivariate process model relative to conventional separate modeling approaches, detailed in Section~\ref{sec:sep_model}, outlined as follows: